MahabarePS/Android/README.md

 # Android - AirTalk
-For the project insight and code please refer to the BlackBook.docx
+For the project insight and code please refer to the AirTalk - Android Chat Application using Bluetooth.docx